 Kokomo (Kokomo, Logansport, Wabash)

 STUDENTS WITH MORE THAN 15 CREDIT HOURS

 This is the last stop on your journey to Ivy Tech!
 Remember, in order to get here you must:

 All new students should initially meet with an advisor in the Academic Advising Center and will later be referred to a faculty advisor in the School of their major of interest.
+Students who have earned 15 credits or more are assigned to a Faculty Advisor in their program of study.
+Exceptions to this would be selective programs including, but not limited to: The Automotive Institute, Pathways, and ASAP.
 Students are encouraged to meet with their academic advisors or faculty advisors before registering for classes.

 Lafayette campus Call 765-269-5630 or email a staff member.

 Please remember to bring a photo ID and please be able to log in to your Campus Connect account.

 Ivy Tech Community College - Monticello - Call 574-583-4891

 Ivy Tech Community College - Crawfordsville - Call 765-359-0570